Illegal drugs and drug addiction

 Heroin

-Chemically speaking, heroin 3,6-diacetylmorphine – a substance derived from morphine – is equivalent to a strong painkiller (opioid).
+Chemically speaking, heroin 3,6-diacetylmorphine – a substance derived from morphine – is a strong painkiller (opioid).
 The effect lasts for about 4 to 5 hours.
 Its chemical properties enable heroin to quickly enter the brain and reach high concentrations there, leading to the faster onset of euphoric feelings (the “kick”).
 Heroin is usually injected.
 The risk of psychological and physical addiction is high.

 There are also two factors that make the use of heroin dangerous: the unknown concentration of heroin in the products purchased and the often unhygienic injection of the substance, for example due to the shared use of syringes.
 Potential consequences include an overdose, heart valve disorders or infectious diseases such as hepatitis and HIV.